hallettj/git-format-staged/README.md

 The formatter command must read file content from `stdin`, and output formatted content to `stdout`.

+Note that the syntax of the `fnmatch` glob match is a is a bit different from normal shell globbing.
+So if you need to match multiple patterns, you should pass multiple arguments with different patterns, and they will be grouped.
+So instead of e.g. `'src/**/*.{js,jsx,ts}'`, you would use:

+    $ git-format-staged --formatter 'prettier --stdin-filepath "{}"' 'src/*.js' 'src/*.jsx' 'src/*.ts'

-Files can be excluded by prefixing a pattern with `!`.
+Simiarly, files can be excluded by prefixing a pattern with `!`.
 For example:

     $ git-format-staged --formatter 'prettier --stdin-filepath "{}"' '*.js' '!flow-typed/*'